bcdunbar/plotly-dashboard-webinar/README.md

 ## 1. Data

 To get started, head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
-For this tutorial, we'll use the Zika Cases dataset from the Pan American Health organization.
+For this tutorial, we'll use the World Happiness Dataset from the Sustainable Development Solutions Network.
 To begin, simply view the [dataset](https://plot.ly/~bdun9/2521/) and click **'Fork & Edit'**.
 The Chart Studio ought to open and you're all set to go.

 ![Fork and Edit](/images/choropleth/fork-and-edit.png)